TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 <a id="install-on-premise"></a>
 # Install On-Premise

-SnappyData runs on UNIX-like systems (for example, Linux, Mac OS).
-With on-premises installation, SnappyData is installed and operated from your in-house computing infrastructure.
+TIBCO ComputeDB runs on UNIX-like systems (for example, Linux, Mac OS).
+With on-premises installation, TIBCO ComputeDB is installed and operated from your in-house computing infrastructure.

 <a id="singlehost"></a>
 ## Single-Host Installation

 This is the simplest form of deployment and can be used for testing and POCs.

-Open the command prompt, go the location of the downloaded SnappyData file, and run the following command to extract the archive file.
+Open the command prompt, go the location of the downloaded TIBCO ComputeDB file, and run the following command to extract the archive file.

 ```pre
 $ tar -xzf snappydata-<version-number>bin.tar.gz